(142) BEYOND SUPERNATURE as Dr Watson makes his entrance from Baker Street to help in "The Strange Case of Hylozoism".

 And then we have the physical encounter between myself and Dr Watson in the most appropriate of locations, as he enters from Baker Street and I was just about to leave for Baker Street station.

 Dr Lyall Watson´s original name was Malcolm Lyall-Watson which he later amended to become just Lyall Watson.
-He then acquired a Doctorate.
+He then acquired the title of Doctor.

 ... ... ...